 - Maximum limit for a personal loan or overdraft

-It’s worth keeping in mind that lenders ask questions about your assets and liabilities to help ensure you’re getting the best arrangement for you.
-Being truthful when detailing everything you own and owe is likely to reduce the chance of complications later on that could stem from a lender providing credit based on a false or incomplete financial picture.
+It’s worth keeping in mind that lenders ask questions about your assets and liabilities to help make sure you’re getting the best arrangement for you.
+Being truthful when detailing everything you own and owe is likely to reduce the chance of complications later on that could stem from a lender providing credit to you based on a false or incomplete financial picture.